rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 There is a module for almost every need!
 It is thus advised, instead of using the shell module, to look for a module adapted to the need.

 Each category of need has its own module.
-Here is a non exhaustive list:
+Here is a non-exhaustive list:

 | Type                | Examples                                                     |
 |---------------------|--------------------------------------------------------------|